Can't find your answer? Ask a librarian.

 ¿Ofrece la biblioteca de servicios para los Hispanohablantes?/ Does the library offer services for Spanish speakers?

 Sí, la biblioteca ofrece libros, DVDs, música, y bases de datos para los hispanohablantes.
 Nuestra colección incluye los recursos para los adultos, los jóvenes y los niños.
 Si necesita ayuda para acceder a materiales en bibliotecas o recursos locales, pídanos.

 Yes, the library offers books, DVDs, music, and databases for Spanish speakers.
 Our collection includes resources for adults, teens, and children.
 Let us know if you need help accessing materials in our collection or local resources.

 Our deep, rich research and interactive services

 A library database is a searchable collection of information about published works or reproductions of the full content of published works such as magazine and newspaper articles, encyclopedias and other reference books.
 Unlike websites that are open to view by all, library databases are selected for subscription based on their quality, and only authorized library users may connect to the databases that the library pays for.

 When you connect to a database using a link on the library's website, several technical things happen behind the scenes to get you access to the resources.
 You might be required to enter your library card number, which permits you a session with that database for a limited time.
 Maybe your earlier session with the database has timed out.
 Just go back to the library's website and follow the link again to establish a new session.
-If that doesn't work, close the window and start up your web browser (Internet Explorer, Firefox, Chrome, Safari, etc.) again.
-Call the reference desk if you still have trouble.
+If that doesn't work, close the window and start up your web browser (Edge, Firefox, Chrome, Safari, etc.) again.
+Ask a librarian if you still have trouble.